 We came here while on a walk to Machu Picchu.
 This 5-day hike is very challenging and visits several different climates – sometimes on the same day – ranging from jungle to high alpine.
 The long road that we traveled only made the end results even more spectacular.

 Salkantay Pass was our second day reward.
 We had to be up early as it would take us close to 11 hours to make it to our camp for the night.
 The day begins with 3 hours of uphill walking.
 The weather is nearly guaranteed to rain, and the chances of the mountain being covered by clouds, mist or fog are high.

 But no matter what, it feels great when you finally make it to the top; the summit is 4600 + meters, and the views when clear, it’s worth it.
 As we arrived at the summit, we had the most incredible view.
 20 minutes later a fog lifted up from below and covered the mountain completely.
 It turns out, we were lucky to see it at all.

 The remainder of the day involves another 6 hours of walking down, which sounds great until you realize that your knees take on most of the burden.
 There are plenty of great pictures that we took along the 5-Day Salkantay Trek.
 The walk to the summit involves a lot of willpower but neither of us were going to be denied.

 Oh, don’t forget about Hummantay Lagoon.

-The first day of the trek takes you to the base of Humantay Mountain, and we were able to take a 3-hour return trip to the lagoon for a better view.
-This mountain is 5473 meters above Sea Level and is equally impressive to its more famous neighbor.
+The first day of the trek takes you to the base of Humantay Mountain.
+From here we were able to take a 3-hour return trip to the lagoon for a better view of the imposing mountain.
+Hummantay Mountain is smaller than Salkantay, at only 5473 meters above Sea Level but is equally impressive to its more famous neighbor.

 From here you hike down the other side of the Mountain, and into the valleys that are fed water from the Glacier behind us.
 We had 3 more days of hiking through the jungle, along the path would eventually lead us to Machu Picchu.